 Legality of water restrictions

-Water restrictions are based on the Victorian Government’s four-stage Water Restrictions By-Law No 105 (5.67MB, 39 pages) as adopted by GWMWater.
+Water restrictions are based on the Victorian Government’s four-stage Water Restrction By-law 107 as adopted by GWMWater.

 Permanent Water Saving Rules or Staged Water Restrictions don't apply to the use of recycled water, reclaimed water, grey water or rainwater collected in a storage tank.

 Exemptions may be granted if GWMWater considers that reasonable grounds have been presented.
 As a part of the process, you may need to place a Submission of a Water Conservation Plan to GWMWater.
 All applications for exemption will be responded to in writing within 10 business days of receipt.